MaartenBijlsma/cfdecomp/cran-comments.md

 * Please always write TRUE and FALSE instead of T and F. (Also never name your variables T or F.)
   * All instances of =T were changed to =TRUE.
 Instances of =F were not found.

 * \dontrun{} should be only used if the example really cannot be executed (e.g. because of missing additional software, missing API keys, ...) by the user.
 That's why wrapping examples in \dontrun{} adds the comment ("# Not run:") as a warning for the user.
 Please unwrap the examples if they are executable in < 5 sec, or create additionally small toy examples to allow automatic testing.
 You could also replace \dontrun{} with \donttest{}, but it would be preferable to have automatic checks for functions.
+  * The examples have been unwrapped and altered to run on a subsample of the data and with fewer mc and bs iterations so that they are executable in < 5 seconds.

-## Test environments
+## Test environments (re-tested on March 10, 2020, after implementing changes described above)

 * local test on Windows NT 6.1 (64-bit), R version 3.6.2 (2019-12-12)
 * Via win-builder on x86_64-w64-mingw32 (64-bit)